-This note examines the background to an important government review of appeals against regulators' decisions.
+This note examines the background to a 2013 government review of appeals against regulators' decisions.

 The review was triggered by criticism, especially from Ofcom, that companies had become adept at using appeals to the Competition Appeals Tribunal (the CAT) to postpone much needed regulatory decisions (e.g. those aimed at promoting the roll-out of 4G mobile telecoms technology) with consequential damage to the UK economy.

 However, with one exception, there has been no further word from the Government since publication of the consultation document.
 It is therefore pretty safe to assume that no changes to the competition appeals regime are planned.